jonny-mills/Insight-Invitation-To-Edit/README.md

 Visit [invitationtoedit.co](http://www.invitationtoedit.co/) to view an interactive demo of my project

 **Dashboard description:** The core features of my product focus on providing a Wikipedia pages that are highly relevent pages to a users interest, as well as impactful pages to edit that require low effort.
-  Attached is a screenshot to make it easier to follow along with the dashboard description below.

 ![Screen Shot 2019-06-27 at 3 35 40 PM](https://user-images.githubusercontent.com/35629096/60305568-d0da0480-98f1-11e9-89a7-5f10aa1a2f66.png)